d1vanov/QEverCloud/README.md

 make install
 ```

-Please note that installing the library somewhere is mandatory because it puts the library's headers into the subfolder dependent on used Qt version: either *qt4qevercloud* or *qt5qevercloud*.
+Please note that installing the library somewhere is mandatory because it puts the library's headers into the subfolder *qt5qevercloud*.
 The intended use of library's headers is something like this:
 ```
-#if QT_VERSION < QT_VERSION_CHECK(5, 0, 0)
-#include <qt4qevercloud/QEverCloud.h>
-#else
 #include <qt5qevercloud/QEverCloud.h>
-#endif
 ```

-If you just need to use the only one Qt version, you can skip the check and just include the header file you need.

 More CMake configurations options available: